RiteshTiwari-2003/Node-JS/Readme.md

 in node js you can break up large piece of code into smaller piece called module , these module allow you to reude your code while creating your module , one should try to seperate every module in seperate file ,this help inkeeping your code modulerized

+## what is npm ?
+npm is node js in built package manager , it allow developer to include package (code that other developers wrote ) in their project and use them

+npm manages packages by installing the user specified version of the packages

+npm is central repository which allows developer to share package they have written for common task such as validation and data access. npm also make project portable means you can easily share your code with other developer and they can also run your project by downloading the dependencies from npm.

+## dependencies ?
+we use npm to install the packages that our project depend upon .these packages are called dependencies npm allow us to manage these dependencies as well as dependencies of these dependencies , so if one of the package that we wish to use depend on some other package then npm also download it for us